Martha L. A. Stassen, Ph.D.

 Stassen helps promote educational innovations on her campus.
 She is Co-PI of a $275,000 Davis Educational Foundation grant to support implementation of the University's new upper-division Integrative Experience requirement.
 She also helps direct the assessment and evaluation components of the University's new iCONs (Integrated Concentration in the Sciences) program, supported in part by the National Science Foundation (NSF).
 Stassen designs and directs evaluations for a number of other externally funded instructional improvement initiatives, including a multi-institutional team on a Ford and W.T.
 Grant-funded study of the impact of an Intergroup Dialogue curriculum on student learning and development.

 Martha is a featured speaker at national and regional conferences and has facilitated workshops and provided evaluation and assessment consultation at a range of higher education institutions.
-She serves as President of the New England Educational Assessment Network (NEEAN), a professional association that provides assessment support to individual faculty members and institutions of higher learning throughout the northeast, and teaches and advises graduate students in UMass Amherst's Higher Education Program.
+She served as President and is currently a Board Member of the New England Educational Assessment Network (NEEAN), a professional association that provides assessment support to individual faculty members and institutions of higher learning throughout the northeast, and teaches and advises graduate students in UMass Amherst's Higher Education Program.

 Dr. Stassen holds a B.A. in English (Music Minor) from Macalester College in St. Paul, Minnesota and a Ph.D. in Higher Education Administration from the University of Michigan, Ann Arbor.
 She can be contacted at firstname.lastname@example.org or 413-545-5146.